hesa/floss-terms/TERMS.md

 ***<a name="Copyleft">Copyleft</a>*** is a legal construct to grant freedoms, as in [Free Software](#Free_Software), and requiring all derivative work to preserve the same freedoms.
-Copylft is implemented in [Licenses](#License), e.g. the [GPL](#GPL).
+Copyleft is implemented in [Licenses](#License), e.g. the [GPL](#GPL).
 See also [Copyright](#Copyright)